Several years ago when I began using natural remedies for my family during times of illness, I was impressed with 3 things:

 Directions:

-Cut 2 large onions and place in double boiler (if you have one).
+Cut 2 large onions and place in a double boiler (if you have one).

 Cover with raw honey at least 1/2 inch above the onions.